christiskatsouris/Computational-Econometrics-R/README.md

 - Step 3: Simulate from the Multivariate normal distribution the elements of the covariance matrix.
 - Step 4: Repeat the procedure B times for the Monte Carlo step and obtain the empirical variance and MSE in order to compare the different optimization methods.

+## Self-Assesment Questions:

+1. What are the main econometric challenges when optimizing large portfolios?
+2. Can we construct an optimization function that relates centrality measures with risk measures?

 ## [A2].
 Principal Component Analysis

 The increase in computational power and the capacity to compute the asset allocation for large portfolios has moved the literature towards high intensive statistical and